dvoraka/hstest/README.md

 http://rikvdkleij.github.io/intellij-haskell/

 ## How to start development
-You may need some development libraries for building tools.
-So check the error output and install necessary dev libraries.
+You may need some development libraries for building all tools.
+So check the build error output and install necessary dev libraries.

 ### Stack